JoshOrndorff/rhopm/README.md

 # Rholang Package Manager

-This project is in its _very_ early stages of development.
-It strives to allow a modular package ecosystem for rholang programmers.
-Through `import` and `export` syntax embedded in rholang comments, the programmer can signal the package managers what dependencies are required, where to find those dependencies, and what contracts are made available.
-The package manager dynamically calculates the dependency graph, deploys all dependencies in as few blocks as possible, and
+This project is in its very early stages of development.
+It strives to facilitate a modular package ecosystem for rholang programmers.

+Through `import` and `export` syntax embedded in rholang comments, programmers signal the package manager what dependencies are required, and where to find those dependencies.
+The package manager dynamically calculates the dependency graph and deploys all dependencies in as few blocks as possible.

+## Syntax
+To export a name (likely a contract) use one of these syntaxes
+ * `// export+{name}` for a write-only bundle of name
+ * `// export-{fourth}` for a read-only bundle of name
+ * `// export0{fourth}` for a no-read-write bundle of name
+ * `// export{fourth}` for a read-write bundle of name

+ To import a name use this syntax
+ * `// import{./file.rho}[name]` to import name from file.rho

 ## Usage
 * Start an RNode running casper
 * Clone this repo
-* cd into the directory
+* Write a project using the syntax above
-* run the example deploy `node rhopm.js powers.rho`
-* Figure out why the last deploy promise resolves right before the last round. grrrr.
+* Deploy your project with `node <path to rhopm.js> --package <path to project>`

-# Missing features
+## Missing Features
 * Store a record of deployed code to disk to avoid re-deployments
 * Store a record of deployed code on chain so common libraries can be taken for granted
 * Lookup import names in the registry concurrently
 * Any semblance of error or edge case handling

-# Author and License
+## Author and License

 Written by Joshy Orndorff